 Minerals & waste — High Weald

 ESCC Planning Committee decides minerals and waste applications across East Sussex.
-Crowborough sits within the High Weald National Landscape, which creates recurring tension with waste importation and minerals proposals.
-A recent application at Stonehouse Farm, Pilmer Road, Crowborough was refused partly on High Weald grounds.
-Reform’s engagement with ESCC Planning Committee to be monitored.
+Crowborough sits within the High Weald National Landscape.
+A recent application at Stonehouse Farm, Pilmer Road was refused on High Weald grounds.
+Reform’s engagement to be monitored.

 Monitoring